bwpge/lualine-pretty-path/README.md

     icon_show_inactive = false, -- same as above, but only affects `inactive_sections` (always disabled if icon_show = false)
-    use_color = true, -- whether or not to apply highlights to the component, use false to disable all color use_absolute = false, -- pass absolute paths to providers path_sep = "", -- path separator for styling output (doesn't affect buffer path) file_status = true, -- whether or not to indicate file status with symbols unnamed = "[No Name]", -- label for unnamed buffers symbols = {
+    use_color = true, -- whether or not to apply highlights to the component, use false to disable all color use_absolute = false, -- pass absolute paths to providers use_symbols = true, -- whether or not to indicate file status with symbols path_sep = "", -- path separator for styling output (doesn't affect buffer path) unnamed = "[No Name]", -- label for unnamed buffers symbols = {
         modified = "", -- somewhat redundant if using modified highlight